-Dr. Wilder is Manager of the WilderHill Clean Energy Index® (ECO), the first index of companies quoted on the US exchanges for renewable energy, better energy efficiency and low-carbon solutions.
-The Index is tracked by the independent, PowerShares WilderHill Clean Energy Portfolio (PBW).
+Dr. Wilder is co-creator & Manager of the WilderHill Clean Energy Index® (ECO), the first and leading index of companies quoted on the US exchanges for renewable energy, better energy efficiency and low-carbon solutions.
+ECO went live in 2004 and it is tracked by an independent portfolio that launched in 2005.

-Rob is also Manager of WilderHill Progressive Energy Index (WHPRO), the first Index of US-quoted companies capturing opportunities in decarbonizing coal, oil, and natural gas in response to climate change and improving dominant energy sources of today.
-WHPRO is tracked by a Fund (PUW) launched by PowerShares in 2006.
+Rob is co-creator & Manager of WilderHill Progressive Energy Index (WHPRO), the first capturing opportunities for reducing carbon, greenhouse gases and harms from coal, oil, and natural gas; it addresses climate change and the need for improving the still-dominant energy sources of today.
+WHPRO is tracked by an independent portfolio launched in 2006.

-Rob is also part-time faculty at University of California at San Diego, and President of the Hydrogen Fuel Cell Institute.
-He holds J.D. and Ph.D. degrees and has been a Fulbright Fellow, AAAS/ EPA Fellow in Environmental Science & Technology, a National Academy of Sciences Young Investigator (twice) and a California Sea Grant Fellow.
-He is author of the 1998 book, Listening to the Sea: The Politics of Improving Environmental Protection and widely published such as in Nature, Institutional Investor, UCLA Journal of Environmental Law and Policy, Engineering News-Record, the Journal of Alternative Investments and elsewhere.
-He has been on faculty at University of California at Santa Barbara, the University of Massachusetts, coordinated a national program for The Nature Conservancy and is presently a Trustee for the Society for Conservation Biology.
+He has J.D. and Ph.D. degrees, is a Fulbright Senior Specialist, has been a Fulbright Fellow, AAAS/EPA Fellow in Environmental Science & Technology, a National Academy of Sciences Young Investigator (twice) and a California Sea Grant Fellow.
+He's a book author and widely published such as in Nature, Institutional Investor, Stanford Law & Policy Review, UCLA Journal of Environmental Law and Policy, Engineering News-Record, the American Society of Civil Engineers Press, Scientific American, Yale E360, University of Chicago Press, Journal of Alternative Investments and elsewhere.
+He often lectures globally and has been on the faculty at University of California at Santa Barbara, University of Massachusetts, has been with The Nature Conservancy, a Trustee for Society for Conservation Biology, and is Member Emeritus on the Director's Council at the Scripps Institution of Oceanography at UC San Diego.
 He lives in a solar-powered home in Encinitas, California.